wbsoft/parce/docs/source/deflanguage.rst

 ``parce`` does not do anything special with it.
 You can provide a number, a string, a method, whatever.

-There are, however, two action types provided by ``parce``:
+There are, however, two action types provided by `parce`:

 1. a standard action type.
-A standard action looks like ``String``, etc. and is a singleton object that is either created using the ``action.StandardAction()`` class or by accessing a nonexistent attribute of an exisiting standard action.
-This concept is borrowed of the pygments module.
+A standard action looks like ``String``, etc. and is a singleton object that is either created using the :class:`~parce.action.StandardAction` class or by accessing a nonexistent attribute of an existing standard action.
+This concept is borrowed of the `pygments` module.
 A standard action defined in the latter way can be seen as a "child" of the action it was created from.

    A standard action always creates one Token from the pattern's match (if the match contained text).

-   Language definitions included in ``parce`` use these standard actions.
+   Language definitions included in `parce` use these standard actions.
+   A list of pre-defined standard actions is in the :mod:`parce` module.

-2. the ``DynamicAction`` class.
+2. the :class:`~parce.action.DynamicAction` class.
 These actions are created dynamically when a rule's pattern has matched, and they can create zero or more Token instances with action based on the match object or text.

    There are a few convenient functions to create dynamic actions:

-   ``bygroup(Act1, Act2, ...)`` uses capturing subgroups in the regular
-       expression pattern and creates a Token for every subgroup, with that action.
-You should provide the same number of actions as there are capturing subgroups in the pattern.
-Use non-capturing subgroups for the parts you're not interested in, or the special ``skip`` action (see below).

-   ``bymatch(predicate, Act1, Act2, ...)`` calls the predicate function
-       with the match object as argument.
-The function should return the index of the action to choose.
-If you provide two possible actions, the predicate function may also return ``True`` or ``False``, in which case ``True`` chooses the second action and ``False`` the first.

-   ``bytext(predicate, Act1, Act2, ...)`` calls the predicate function
-       with the matched text as argument.
-The function should return the index of the action to choose, in the same way as with ``bymatch()``.
+    .. autofunction:: parce.bygroup
+        :noindex:

+    .. autofunction:: parce.bymatch
+        :noindex:

+    .. autofunction:: parce.bytext
+        :noindex:

 (You might wonder why the predicate functions would not directly return the action.
 This is done to be able to know all actions beforehand, and to be